fleetdm/fleet/docs/REST API/rest-api.md

 #### Example

-Upload a bootstrap package that will be installed to macOS hosts enrolled to MDM that are assigned to a team.
+Add a bootstrap package that will be installed to macOS hosts enrolled to MDM that are assigned to a team.
 Note that in this example the form data specifies `team_id` in addition to `package`.

-`POST /api/v1/fleet/mdm/apple/profiles`
+`POST /api/v1/fleet/mdm/bootstrap`

 ##### Request headers